lipemorais/building-your-first-api-with-django-and-django-rest-framework/docs/index.md

     serializer_class = ArtistSerializer
 ```

-1. Here we create a ViewSet class that will be responsible to create our CRUD(+ list) views.
+1. Here we create a ViewSet class that will be responsible for creating our CRUD(+ list) views.
 It inherits from `ModelViewSet`.
 2. `queryset` parameter tells DRF what do list, this will be shared across all the views
 3. `serializer_class` is self-explanatory